Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 I'm personally pretty hopeful about this as a potential alternative, and I'll be exploring it for my own projects in the future.

-Let me know if you'd like to see a video of how to consume WebAssembly inside your Rust apps.
+Let me know if you'd like to see a video on how to consume WebAssembly components inside your Rust apps.

 ## Atomic Cows